Felipehsilva/ds_em_producao/README.md

 sample_submission.csv - a sample submission file in the correct format store.csv - supplemental information about the stores

-# Data fields
+# Dataset Description

-Most of the fields are self-explanatory.
-The following are descriptions for those that aren't.

-Id ------------------  				an Id that represents a (Store, Date) duple within the test set Store -------------------			a unique Id for each store Sales -------------------			the turnover for any given day (this is what you are predicting) Customers -------------------		the number of customers on a given day Open -------------------			an indicator for whether the store was open: 0 = closed, 1 = open StateHoliday -------------------	indicates a state holiday.
-Normally all stores, with few exceptions, are closed on state holidays.
-Note that all schools are closed on public holidays and weekends. a = public 										holiday, b = Easter holiday, c = Christmas, 0 = None

-SchoolHoliday -------------------	indicates if the (Store, Date) was affected by the closure of public schools StoreType -------------------		differentiates between 4 different store models: a, b, c, d Assortment -------------------		describes an assortment level: a = basic, b = extra, c = extended CompetitionDistance --------------	distance in meters to the nearest competitor store CompetitionOpenSince[Month/Year] -  gives the approximate year and month of the time the nearest competitor was opened Promo -------------------			indicates whether a store is running a promo on that day Promo2 -------------------			Promo2 is a continuing and consecutive promotion for some stores: 0 = store is not participating, 1 = store is participating
+The dataset contains various fields providing information about store sales, customer numbers, store status, and promotional activities.
+Most fields are self-explanatory, but here's a detailed description for those that might need more clarification:

+Id: A unique identifier for a (Store, Date) pair within the test set.

+Store: A unique ID assigned to each store.

+Sales: The total turnover for any given day.
+This is the target variable you are predicting.

+Customers: The total number of customers on a given day.

+Open: An indicator showing whether the store was open on a particular day.
+0 means closed, and 1 means open.

+StateHoliday: Indicates a state holiday.
+Typically, most stores are closed on these days.

+a: Public holiday

+b: Easter holiday

+c: Christmas

+0: None (not a state holiday)

+SchoolHoliday: Indicates if the (Store, Date) combination was affected by public school closures.

+StoreType: Differentiates between four distinct store models: a, b, c, and d.

+Assortment: Describes the assortment level of the store.

+a: Basic

+b: Extra

+c: Extended

+CompetitionDistance: The distance in meters to the nearest competitor store.

+CompetitionOpenSince[Month/Year]: Provides the approximate year and month when the nearest competitor store opened.

+Promo: Indicates whether a store was running a promotion on that specific day.

+Promo2: Represents a continuing and consecutive promotion for some stores.

+0: The store is not participating in Promo2.

+1: The store is participating in Promo2.

-Promo2Since[Year/Week] ------		describes the year and calendar week when the store started participating in Promo2 PromoInterval -------------------	describes the consecutive intervals Promo2 is started, naming the months the promotion is started anew.
-E.g. "Feb,May,Aug,Nov" means each round starts in February, May, August, 									November of any given year for that store
+Promo2Since[Year/Week]: Describes the year and calendar week when the store began participating in Promo2.

+PromoInterval: Describes the consecutive intervals when Promo2 starts, naming the months the promotion is renewed.
+For example, "Feb,May,Aug,Nov" means each round of Promo2 starts in February, May, August, and November of any given year for that particular store.